lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 ## September - Leaving the comfort zone for the first time

-I stayed at Twitter for almost 4 years, experiencing its startup days and well into post-IPO grown-up phase.
-I ended up leaving because I grew frustrated with the increasing layers of middle management and bureaucracy.
-Of course it would have been much easier to stay for many more years, but I was craving a big change.
+I stayed at Twitter for almost 4 years, experiencing its startup days and well into post-IPO growing pains phase.
+Eventually, I quit because I grew frustrated with the increasing layers of middle management and bureaucracy.
+At the same time, my good friend and current roommate was about a year into her startup.
+I witnessed her work ethics and determination every day.

-I ended up co-founding a start-up with my then-roommate and (now still) good friend.
-We worked on it together for a year, went through the first ever batch of YCombinator Fellowship and eventually made it into 500 Startups.
+I ended up joining the startup as a co-founder and formed the one-person engineering team.
+We worked on it together for a year, went through the first batch of YCombinator Fellowship and eventually made it into 500 Startups.

 I made the decision to leave the startup shortly after we started 500 Startups, mainly because I was burning out.
-At this point, I am 26 years old and had evaluated that I didn't want to spend the rest of my 20s living in a tech bubble and working on a startup.
-I wanted to go out and explore the world and meet people who were on different journeys in life.
+At this point, I am 26 years old and had resolved not to spend the rest of my 20s living in a tech bubble and working on a startup.
+I guess you could say after 4 years of the Silicon Valley grind, I was getting jaded.
+As cliche as it was, I just felt like I need to explore the world and find people who were on different journeys  motivated by something other than money or a certain lifestyle.

 ## November - Making a decision for myself

 After nearly 5 years of living in San Francisco, I made the difficult yet firm decision to move back home to Toronto.
 I gave away or sold almost all my stuff and said my goodbyes with no regrets (Read: How to move out of the country, [part 1](https://lunchbag.ca/how-to-move-out-of-the-country-pt-1/) & [part 2](https://lunchbag.ca/how-to-move-out-of-the-country-pt-2/)).
-San Francisco had treated me well, but I was getting too comfortable for my own good.
+San Francisco had treated me well, but I was close to overstaying my welcome.

-# 2017
+# 2017 - A Hiatus in Programming

 ## January - First time long-term traveling